g-verikios/House_Rent_Prediction/README.md

 ### Running the service (local) and testing
 1. Build the docker image using `docker build -t rent-prediction .`
 2. Run the docker image and deploy the service locally using `docker run -it --rm -p 9696:9696 rent-prediction`
-3. In a terminal with the pipenv environment activated type and run: `python predict_test.py`, this runs a test and should return the response from the service similar to the screenshot below.
+3. Open a terminal in this directory and with the pipenv environment activated type and run: `python predict_test.py`, this runs a test and should return the response from the service similar to the screenshot below.

 This is what it should like: